 This Management's Discussion and Analysis ("MD&A") of K92 Mining Inc. (including its wholly owned subsidiaries, K92 Holdings International Limited (incorporated in British Virgin Islands), K92 Mining (Australia) Pty Ltd. (incorporated in Australia), and K92 Mining Ltd. (incorporated in Papua New Guinea)) is the responsibility of management and covers the year ended December 31, 2018.
-The MD&A takes into account information available up to and including April 17, 2019 and should be read together with the audited consolidated financial statements for the year ended December 31, 2018, which are available on the SEDAR website at www.sedar.com.
+The MD&A takes into account information available up to and including May 7, 2019 and should be read together with the condensed consolidated interim financial statements for the three months ended March 31, 2019 and the audited consolidated financial statements for the year ended December 31, 2018, which are available on the SEDAR website at www.sedar.com.